jzohrab/practicing-guitar/docs/about/outline.rst

 * :ref:`part-3-techniques` is the most involved and interesting part.
 It offers several practice techniques you can use to help you master techniques, licks, and songs more quickly and thoroughly.

 There's a fair amount of material in here, so take it bit by bit.
-Parts I, II, and IV should be quick-ish to read.
-Part III, the practice techniques, are things to try out as you feel you need them.
+Parts I and II should be quick to read, though you might ponder them if they're new or interesting.
+Part III, the practice techniques, are things to add to your practice routine.